drcscodes/drcs.codes/content/professional-python/slides/intro-professional-python.md

 [https://en.wikipedia.org/w/index.php?curid=6130072](https://en.wikipedia.org/w/index.php?curid=6130072)

 Python was named for Monty Python, of which Python’s creator, Guido van Rossum, is a big fan.
+You don't have to be a fan, [but it helps.](https://docs.python.org/3/faq/general.html#do-i-have-to-like-monty-python-s-flying-circus)

 ## The `python3` Program